seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 But yet be true.

 **CRESSIDA**
-O heavens! ‘be true’ again!
+O heavens! 'be true' again!

 **TROILUS**
 Hear while I speak it, love:
 The Grecian youths are full of quality;
-They’re loving, well composed with gifts of nature,
+They're loving, well composed with gifts of nature,
-Flowing and swelling o’er with arts and exercise:
+Flowing and swelling o'er with arts and exercise:
 How novelty may move, and parts with person,
-Alas, a kind of godly jealousy–
+Alas, a kind of godly jealousy--
-Which, I beseech you, call a virtuous sin–
+Which, I beseech you, call a virtuous sin--
 Makes me afeard.

 **CRESSIDA**